paramountgroup/Private-Blockchain-Notary-Service/README.md

-# Privat Blockchain Notary Service with Node.js
+# Privat Blockchain Notary Service with Node.js & Expressjs Framework

 Udacity Blockchain developer project Private Blockchain Notary Service API with Node.js Framework by Bob Ingram

  This project builds a Star Registry Service that allows users to claim ownership of their favorite star in the night sky.

-  This program creates a web API using Node.js framework that interacts with my private blockchain and submits and retrieves data using an application like postman or url on localhost port 8000
+  This program creates a web API using Node.js and Expressjs framework that interacts with my private blockchain and submits and retrieves data using an application like postman or url on localhost port 8000

  The boilerplate code for some of this project was taken from the Udacity Web Services with Node.js lesson 2